CNAG-Biomedical-Informatics/pheno-ranker/README.md

 - Input file(s):

     A PXF or BFF file(s) in JSON format.
+The reference cohort must be a JSON array, where each individual data are consolidated in one object.

     If no `--t` argument is provided then it will compute intra-cohort comparison only.
-If `--t` argument is provided then the target JSON will be compared agaisnt the `-r` reference JSON.
+If `--t` argument is provided then the target JSON will be compared against the `-r` reference cohort.

 **Examples:**

+    $ ./pheno-ranker -r phenopackets.json  # intra-cohort

+    $ ./pheno-ranker -r phenopackets.json -o my_matrix.txt # intra-cohort

-    $ pheno-ranker -r phenopackets.json  # intra-cohort
+    $ ./pheno-ranker -r phenopackets.json -w weights.yaml  # intra-cohort with weights

     $ $path/pheno-ranker -t patient.json -r individuals.json # patient-cohort